ParikhKadam/papers-summary/Fooling Deep Neural Networks/Intriguing properties of neural networks/dissection.md

 ## Unsolved queries (may or may not be a part of this paper but are obviously related to it)
 1. The tiny network I trained on MNIST, achieves high accuracy (~96%) when weights of the network are initialized with a random seed of 42.
 But yields a low value (~76%) when a seed isn't provided.
 Also, observations without providing seed are also interesting.
 Creating and training the model for the first time achieves a low accuracy, but **recreating it from scratch** and training the same architecture again, yields an accuracy score of ~95%.
 I haven't dedicated much time for looking into this (but will do it for sure).
 But for now, I just have a query in mind.
 Why is the training **highly** dependent on weights initialization? **Are our optimizers efficient?**
 2. What are singular values of a matrix?
 How is it different from eigen values?
-3. Deeper networks perform better in practice, but according to this paper and the proof provided, the instability if network increases as they become deeper.
+3. Deeper networks perform better in practice, but according to this paper and the proof provided, the instability of network increases as they become deeper.
 So, maybe they learn more but also get confused more?

 ## For more information
 1. The Limitations of Adversarial Training and the Blind-Spot Attack - https://arxiv.org/pdf/1901.04684.pdf